 Photo Credit: Vincent Prémel

-I am currently a postdoc at the Living Earth Collaborative, where I study the role of animal behavior in mediating rapid evolution.
+I am currently a postdoc at the Living Earth Collaborative at Washington University in St. Louis, where I study the role of animal behavior in mediating rapid evolution.
 In collaboration with Drs.
 Swanne Gordon, Andrés López-Sepulcre, Bruce Carlson (Dept. of Biology), and Paulo Natenzon (Dept. of Economics) at Washington University, I will explore how genetic and environmental influences on mating behavior modulate ecological and evolutionary processes in Trinidadian guppies.

 I completed my undergraduate education in Biological Sciences at National Taiwan University, and got my PhD in the Richards-Zawacki lab at University of Pittsburgh.
 My PhD dissertation focuses on sexual selection and phenotypic divergence in polymorphic strawberry poison dart frog (Oophaga pumilio).
 I am broadly interested in animal behavior, sexual selection, learning, and color polymorphism.